Is it good or bad to be reminded right away of another band, when starting on a review of one?

 Never fear: Wildhoney is one of the best such symbiotic productions that I have ever had the pleasure to enjoy and review.
 Why do I call this symbiotic?
 Tiamat mixed all these different styles (they usually don’t mix well..) into an amalgam of alluring scenes and landscapes that makes you want to get more.
-And pulled that one off beautifully.
+And they pulled that one off beautifully.

-True, I am hearing Pink Floyd at every corner of this record and sometimes eerily so.
+True, I am hearing Pink Floyd at every corner of this record, and sometimes eerily so.
 But then there is enough authentic stuff in it to please.
 Sometimes even including a (fairly) good solo.
-Such as in Whatever That Hurts around 3/4 along the way and another found in Gaia.
+Such as in Whatever That Hurts around 3/4 along the way, and another found in Gaia.
 Pretty good, but somewhat subdued.

-One of the highlights of the album are Kaleidoscope, again seamlessly followed by Do You Dream of Me?.
+One of the highlights of the album are Kaleidoscope, again seamlessly followed by Do You Dream of Me.
 And I marvel at their skill to hook two tracks together in such a way.
 Laid back, dreamy, very relaxing sound of nature and good story telling.
 The latter actually appears to be a love story of sorts – very nicely executed.

 Wildhoney – a gateway production?

 One of the interesting aspects is that the producer – Waldemar Sorychta (the one giving you the finger in his current photo – WTF!!) – also contributed to some of the song writing, plus others as well.
-So, the songs and lyrics you find are somewhat of a team effort – whilst still centered a lot on Johan, of course.
+So, the songs and lyrics you find are somewhat of a team effort.
+Whilst still centered a lot on Johan Edlund, of course.

 Wildhoney needs to be enjoyed in one piece.
 Very complex, difficult to dissect and beautifully connected to form one piece of work.
 This is great stuff, one of my favorites in the Atmospheric/Psychedelic Metal works I know.